Tampa Bay Lightning: Stanley Cup contention (2013–2018)

 Victor Hedman won the James Norris Memorial Trophy in 2017–18.

+In the 2017 offseason, the Lightning traded Drouin to the Montreal Canadiens for defensive prospect Mikhail Sergachev and a second-round pick in the 2018 NHL entry draft.
 In the 2017–18 season, Steven Stamkos returned from injury, scoring 20 points in the first 10 games and assisting on nine of Nikita Kucherov's 11 goals.
 The Lightning finished the 2017–18 season with a record of 54–23–5, finishing with 113 points.
-The Lightning won their first Atlantic Division title and first division title since the 2003–04 season, as well as securing the top seed in the Eastern Conference for the 2018 Stanley Cup playoffs.
-Andrei Vasilevskiy was nominated for the Vezina Trophy for the first time.
+The Lightning won their first division title since the 2003–04 season, as well as securing the top seed in the Eastern Conference for the 2018 Stanley Cup playoffs.
 Nikita Kucherov scored 100 points during the regular season, finishing third overall in the league.
-Steve Yzerman was once again nominated for the NHL General Manager of the Year Award.
 During the 2018 playoffs, the Lightning eliminated the New Jersey Devils in the first round and the Boston Bruins in the second round, both in five games.
-However, they were defeated in the conference finals by the eventual Stanley Cup champion Washington Capitals, in seven games, one win short from clinching a spot in the Stanley Cup Final once more.
+However, they were defeated in the conference finals by the Washington Capitals, in seven games.

 Julien BriseBois era (2018–present)

 First Presidents' Trophy winner swept in the first round (2018–2019)

-On September 11, 2018, it was announced that Steve Yzerman would be resigning from his position as general manager, and longtime assistant general manager Julien BriseBois would be taking his place as the new general manager.
-During the 2018–19 season, the Lightning clinched their first Presidents' Trophy and second consecutive division title after a 4–1 win over the Arizona Coyotes on March 18, 2019.
+On September 11, 2018, Steve Yzerman resigned from his position as general manager, with assistant general manager Julien BriseBois taking his place.
+During the 2018–19 season, the Lightning clinched their first Presidents' Trophy and second consecutive division title.
 Winning their final regular season game against the Boston Bruins on April 6, the Lightning finished with 62 wins, tying the NHL record set by the 1995–96 Detroit Red Wings for most wins in a season.
 Nikita Kucherov became the second player in Lightning franchise history (after Martin St. Louis) to win the Hart Memorial Trophy as the league's most valuable player and the Art Ross Trophy as the league's leading point scorer, setting a new franchise record of 128 points.
 Andrei Vasilevskiy became the first player in franchise history to win the Vezina Trophy as the league's best goaltender.
-However, in the first round of the 2019 playoffs, they were swept in four games by the eighth seeded Columbus Blue Jackets in that team's first-ever playoff series victory, becoming the first Presidents' Trophy winner to be swept in the first round of the playoffs.
+However, in the first round of the 2019 playoffs, they were swept in four games by the eighth seeded Columbus Blue Jackets, becoming the first Presidents' Trophy winner to be swept in the first round of the playoffs.
 The series is widely regarded as one of the biggest upsets in league history.
 Former NHL player and NBC Sports analyst Jeremy Roenick described Tampa's elimination as "one of the biggest letdowns in history", while the Tampa Bay Times described it as "the disappointment that all others are measured against".